 About me

 I am PhD student in Operations Research at the University of Toronto supervised by Prof. Timothy C.Y.
 Chan.
+I hold a BSc (Hons) in Applied Mathematics from the Institute of Mathematics, Statistics and Scientific Computing of the University of Campinas.
 My interests lie in both methodological aspects of mathematical optimization and its applications in healthcare.

 In the past, I have worked on improving and automating treatment planning for external beam radiotherapy.
 Currently, I am interested in two very distinct problems: magnet design and 2D polygon packing!